 You know what I mean by this: The closest example I can give is the feeling that comes after sleeping well and eating a healthy breakfast.
-That good feeling of feeling nourished & awake.
-Like your mind & body are working well enough to actually get sh** done today!
+That good feeling of feeling nourished and awake.
+Like your mind and body are working well enough to actually get sh** done today!

 Occasionally, citicoline can be a bittersweet realization that I’ve allowed my default mind settings to run on “slow” and “sluggish.”

-Although, I should admit that most times that I supplement citicoline, I do so with a Racetam–namely to take advantage of my mind’s peak cholinergic bio-activity.
-Yet, considering that most Racetams require a build-up period before their benefits kick in, I feel I can accurately attribute my clearer thinking, focus, & enhanced goodness more so with citicoline than the Racetams.
+Although, I should admit that many times that I supplement standalone citicoline (that is to say: not in a premade stack), I do so with a Racetam — namely to take advantage of my mind’s peak cholinergic bio-activity.
+Yet, considering that most Racetams require a build-up period before their benefits kick in, I feel I can accurately attribute my clearer thinking, focus, and enhanced goodness more so with citicoline than the Racetams.